bjoern-sellnau/vaccine/README.md

 * This loader is for development purposes only!
 When you go to combine your files, make sure you are not using vaccine_loader.js.
-* The loader is meant to go with any of the development servers (described below).
+* The loader is meant to be used with any of the development servers (described below).
 It will not work with `python -m SimpleHTTPServer` or equivalent.
   This is because when you `require('my_app/pkg')`, it will make a request for `source_dir/pkg.js`, even if the file is actually